SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 {% hint style="warning" %}
 The Core 2 HPA-based autoscaling has the following constraints/limitations:

 - HPA scaling only targets single-model serving, where there is a 1:1 correspondence between models and servers.
 Autoscaling for multi-model serving (MMS) is supported for specific models and workloads via the Core 2 native features described [here](autoscaling.md).
-    Significant improvements to MMS autoscaling are planned for future releases.
+  - Significant improvements to MMS autoscaling are planned for future releases.

 - **Only custom metrics** from Prometheus are supported.
 Native Kubernetes resource metrics such as CPU or memory are not.
-This limitation exists because of HPA's
-    design: In order to prevent multiple HPA CRs from issuing conflicting scaling instructions, each HPA CR must exclusively control a set of pods which is disjoint from the pods controlled by other HPA CRs.
+This limitation exists because of HPA's design: In order to prevent multiple HPA CRs from issuing conflicting scaling instructions, each HPA CR must exclusively control a set of pods which is disjoint from the pods controlled by other HPA CRs.
 In Seldon Core 2, CPU/memory metrics can be used to scale the number of Server replicas via HPA.
 However, this also means that the CPU/memory metrics from the same set of pods can no longer be used to scale the number of model replicas.
-We are working on improvements in Core 2 to allow both servers and models to be scaled based on a single HPA manifest, targeting the Model CR.
+  - We are working on improvements in Core 2 to allow both servers and models to be scaled based on a single HPA manifest, targeting the Model CR.

 - Each Kubernetes cluster supports only one active custom metrics provider.
 If your cluster already uses a custom metrics provider different from `prometheus-adapter`, it will need to be removed before being able to scale Core 2 models and servers via HPA.
-The Kubernetes is actively exploring solutions for allowing multiple custom metrics providers to coexist.
+  - The Kubernetes community is actively exploring solutions for allowing multiple custom metrics providers to coexist.
 {% endhint %}

 ## Installing and configuring the Prometheus Adapter